rongi/kotlin-blog/about.md

 permalink: /about/
 ---

+Android developer from Stockholm, Sweden.

-A blog about Android, Kotlin and Rxjava development
+And this is my blog about Android, Kotlin and Rxjava development.